Dave Jones (politician): 2008 Presidential election

 Jones supported Democrat Barack Obama in his race against Republican John McCain in the November 2008 Presidential Election.
 Jones' 2011 inauguration speech indicated his strong support for implementing Obama's health care reform law in California.

 Insurance Commissioner

 2010 election

 On November 13, 2008, Jones announced his campaign for California State Insurance Commissioner in 2010, a statewide elected office.
-Republican incumbent Steve Poizner was expected to run for Governor.
-Jones announced, "The insurance commissioner should be a strong advocate for consumers.
-I think with my background and experience, I would be a very strong advocate."
+Republican incumbent Steve Poizner was expected to run for governor.
 He was quickly endorsed by State Senate President Darrell Steinberg and State Controller John Chiang.
 Jones' main opponent in the Democratic primary was Los Angeles Assembly Member Hector De La Torre.

 Jones won the Democratic Party endorsement by receiving just over 60 percent of the delegate votes at the California Democratic Party's convention in Los Angeles on April 18, 2010.
 Jones defeated De La Torre in the Democratic Primary.

 Jones won 3,544,003 votes in the general election, defeating Republican State Assemblyman Mike Villines, who received 2,650,383 votes.